 LP33 Launches New TV Channel for South by Southwest Festival

-Sometimes watching a music festival from the comforts of home beats being at the festival itself (a week-long slog of dirty clothes, poor sightlines, and the occasional riot; see: Woodstock ‘99).
-But South by Southwest in Austin, Texas is the kind of music festival music lovers really want to be at.
-For those of us who can’t make it this year, LP33.tv may be the next best option.
+Tens of thousands of musicians and music fans flock to Austin, Texas each year for the South by Southwest music and film festival but this year even those who can’t be there in person can rock out from home.

-The new on-demand music site is launching its exclusive SXSW TV channel today.
+LP33.tv, a new on-demand music site, is launching its exclusive SXSW TV channel Monday.
 They are also official sponsors of the festival.

 The channel will feature live footage, news, music videos, and blogs throughout the festival, which is being held from March 13-22.